 This year I hiked the most beautiful trail with the most beautiful person in the Colorado Rockies as the Aspens dropped their autumn leaves.

-This year I co-hosted my first-ever Halloween party, bought a real costume, and took hilariously amazing “brain” shots.
+This year I co-hosted my first-ever Halloween party and bought a real costume.

 This year somebody loved me more than I ever thought was possible.

 This year my friends made all the difference in the world.

 This year I branded my website, I wore my own t-shirt, and I started my business.